Lehigraphy/concordat/two-wheels.md

 He continued musing.

-'Like the approach, too.
+'Like the stratagem, too.
 Ride ahead, see what reacts.’

 Then, a chuckle.